 I felt lucky to be participating in the first blog trip organized by the airline, which allowed me to see the Blue Mosque and Hagia Sophia in Istanbul, the ancient ruins of Ephesus, and the natural pools of Pamukkale.

-From Istanbul, I traveled south overland to Bursa, then west to Canakkale to see the ruins of Troy and learn about the Battle of Gallipoli.
+From Istanbul, I traveled south overland to Bursa, then west to Canakkale to see Troy's ruins and learn about the Battle of Gallipoli.

-I wrapped up this first leg of Turkey with the ruins of Pergamon and a few nights in the coastal city of Izmir.
+I wrapped up this first leg of Turkey with Pergamon's ruins and a few nights in the coastal city of Izmir.

 Curiosity led me to take a brief break from Turkey to visit the neighboring country of Georgia, a former Soviet republic.

 I flew into the capital of Tbilisi just in time to see the residents celebrate their Independence Day in Freedom Square (complete with tanks and fighter plane flyovers).

 I took a day trip north to see a few churches listed as UNESCO World Heritage Sites, going as far along the Georgian Military Road to reach the Russian border.